Valuation Guide

 Pricing and turnaround data are approximate based on publicly available information and market research.
 Verify current pricing directly with each provider.
 Complexity premiums may apply for unusual capital structures.

-409A Valuation is a software-enabled platform built specifically for venture-backed startups.
-Founders complete a structured intake form, upload their cap table and financial documents, and receive a draft report — free of charge — for review before committing.
+Yes — for seed through Series B, 409a-valuation.com is the strongest value in the market.
+Founders complete a structured intake form, upload cap table and financial documents, and receive a full draft report free before committing.
 Expert sign-off by a credentialed appraiser satisfying the independent appraisal safe harbor requirement costs $499 for seed and early-stage companies.

 The platform applies AICPA Practice Aid-compliant methodologies including the option pricing model, probability-weighted expected return method for late-stage companies, and documented DLOM analysis using the Finnerty model cross-checked against restricted stock studies.
 Reports are designed for audit defensibility from the start.